hands

 observe its beginning and its development.

-Today, the term measuring is generally understood as assigning a numerical value to an object by comparing it to an established standard.
+Today, measuring is generally understood as assigning numerical values according to shared standards.
 This is, essentially, a management concept, meant to coordinate the work of many people on a single project: you buy a bathtub and it fits the space reserved for it.

 There is nothing wrong with this concept.
 It is convenient and practical.
-Yet taken at face value, it reshapes our thinking about creativity, reducing it to meaningless numbers.
+Yet taken at face value, it reshapes our thinking about creativity, reducing it to numerical abstraction.
 To understand craftsmanship, we must look from within—through the eyes of those who measure in order to make, not to report.

 The most important is consistency.
 In fact, measuring is consistency, only understood in a narrow, instrumentalist way.